Welcome to Emergency Medicine at UHL

-The video below has been produced by Dr Damian Roland and Dr Pro Mukherjee and it gives an insight into what compassion means in Emergency Medicine.
+This video has been produced by Dr Damian Roland and Dr Pro Mukherjee and it gives an insight into what compassion means in Emergency Medicine.

-The Trust uses eUHL to book courses and to access the mandatory training.
+The Trust uses HELM to book on-site courses and access eLearning mandatory training.

 Moving and Handling